 Update on May 19, 2017: The GoPro Hero Session is the entry-level model in GoPro’s current lineup, below the Hero5 Session (a similar camera but with more advanced features) and Hero5 Black.
 At $150, it’s also GoPro’s most affordable offering.
 While it lacks many of the new features found in the Hero5 models, such as image stabilization and 4K video, it’s still a very capable Full HD camcorder.
 We think it makes a great gift for youngsters who want a first action cam, or videographers who are shooting b-roll and want an affordable camera to place in multiple locations.

-If you purchased it as the original Hero4 Session, make sure you update the firmware, as GoPro has improved performance and added new features, including the ability to pick Burst mode from the camera, better connectivity, and more Protune settings.
+If you purchased it as the original Hero4 Session — which we’ve reviewed here — make sure you update the firmware, as GoPro has improved performance and added new features, including the ability to pick Burst mode from the camera, better connectivity, and more Protune settings.